DUNE/ndlar_39Ar_reco/README.md

 ### Overview
-This code is tailored to reconstructing energy deposits from radiologicals in ND-LAr prototypes (data and simulation).
+This code is tailored to reconstructing energy deposits from radiologicals in the ND-LAr prototypes (data and simulation).
 It uses DBSCAN to find clusters of charge hits.
-Since the code finds clusters of various sizes, one can do a selection on the output file to find small clusters corresponding radiological deposits.
+Since the code finds clusters of various sizes, one can make a selection on the output file to find small clusters corresponding to radiological deposits.
 Charge clusters are matched to external trigger packets that are injected into the charge system when there is a light readout trigger.
 This provides a t0 for the clusters that is used to calculate the drift coordinate (z_drift).
-The way this works is for every external trigger packet, the code finds any clusters with timestamps within +1 drift window (~189 microseconds), with a small time buffer in either direction.
-Note that matching to actual light triggers is not implemented and is a work in progress.
+The way this works is for every external trigger packet, the code finds any clusters with timestamps within an asymmetric window around the external trigger PPS timestamp (which includes charge that occurs within a drift window).

 ### Setting up the code
 To setup the code, run: